What makes FINACT unique and crucial - Coordination :: Cooperation :: Collaboration

 Where FINACT Constitution stipulates certain actions, behaviour and provides guidelines, Annual Report provides vivid details of activities undertaken by FINACT in a financial year.

-FINACT appreciates and supports activities and initiatives of member associations.
+FINACT appreciates and supports activities and initiatives of our sponsors.

 With 22 major languages, written in 13 different scripts, with over 720 dialects and with hundreds of different Landscapes and Landforms, India and Indians are no strangers to the concept of multiculturalism.